roookeee/datus/README.md

 ## Development principles
 This section is about the core principles *datus* is developed with.

+#### Benchmarking
+Every release of *datus* is monitored for performance regressions by a simple JMH suite that checks the core functionality of datus (simple mapping from `a->b`).
+See `com.github.roookeee.datus.performance.PerformanceBenchmarkTest` for further insight.

 #### Mutation testing
 *datus* uses [pitest](http://pitest.org/) to secure the quality of all implemented tests and has no surviving mutations outside of `Datus` helper functions (which only aid type inference and are thus not tested) and some constructors of the immutable API that only